OSGeo/gdal/doc/source/programs/gdal_footprint.rst

     a single mask band, before being vectorized.
     The default value is ``union``: that is a pixel is valid if it is valid at least for one of the selected bands.
-    ``intersection`` means that a pixel is valid only ifit is valid for all selected bands.
+    ``intersection`` means that a pixel is valid only if it is valid for all selected bands.

 .. option:: -ovr <index>